dillon-porter/accordion/README.md

-# accordion
+# accordion F.A.Q
-HTML, CSS, and JavaScript
+Built from HTML, CSS, and JavaScript, toggle the menu to display answers from different questions.